Loading...

 What if the debtor claims the product was defective?

-Quality disputes are the second most common delay tactic in B2B collections (after "payment is being processed").
-An experienced agency distinguishes genuine disputes — which need resolution before collection proceeds — from tactical ones that appeared only after collection pressure began.
-The timing of the dispute tells you everything: a quality complaint raised at delivery is genuine.
-One raised for the first time at 90 days overdue, after a collection demand, is tactical.
+Quality disputes are the second most common delay tactic in B2B collections.
+An experienced agency distinguishes genuine disputes from tactical ones.
+A quality complaint raised for the first time at 90 days overdue, after a collection demand, is tactical.